nginx/unit-docs/source/howto/docker.rst

 Unit in Docker
 ##############

-To run your apps in containerized Unit using the :ref:`images we provide
+To run your apps in a containerized Unit using the :ref:`images we provide
 <installation-docker>`, you need at least to:

 - Mount your application files to a directory in your container.